hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 enjoys, and none else.

-Coming to the moral aspect, there is one thing between the metaphysical and the moral aspect of Advaitism; it is the theory of Mâyâ.
+Coming to the moral aspect, there is one thing between the metaphysical and the moral aspect of Advaitism; it is the theory of Māyā.
 Everyone of these points in the Advaita system requires years to understand and months to explain.
 Therefore you will excuse me if I only just touch them *en passant*.
 This theory of Maya has been the most difficult thing to understand in all ages.
-Let me tell you in a few words that it is surely no theory, it is the combination of the three ideas Desha-Kâla-Nimitta — space, time, and causation — and this time and space and cause have been further reduced into Nâma-Rupa.
+Let me tell you in a few words that it is surely no theory, it is the combination of the three ideas Desha-Kāla-Nimitta — space, time, and causation — and this time and space and cause have been further reduced into Nāma-Rupa.
 Suppose there is a wave in the ocean.
 The wave is distinct from the ocean only in its form and name, and this form and this name cannot have any separate existence from the wave; they exist only with the wave.
 The wave may